SPAN 2102 - Spanish IIB

 Submission of written assignments

-All written assignments must be submitted electronically through Canvas to your tutor.
-The assignment must be sent as an attachment to an e-mail message sent, through Canvas, to your tutor's e-mail address.
+All written assignments must be submitted electronically to your tutor.
+The assignment must be sent as an attachment to an e-mail message sent to your tutor's e-mail address.

 Assignments handed in late will be penalized at the rate of 5 points per calendar day, up to a maximum of 7 days, after which they will automatically receive a mark of zero.
 These penalties will not apply, however, if an extension has been granted by the tutor or the course coordinator before the due date.